cmattson/consort/README.md

 ### Rails Compatibility

-Consort currently targets Rails 3.2.
-Mongoid and several other ORM layers have not yet been updated for Rails 4, and most projects are continuing to use Rails 3.2 for now.
-Consort has not been tested against earlier Rails 3 versions; if you're stuck on an earlier version, let me know how it works for you.
+Consort currently targets Rails 3.2 (or, more accurately, ActiveSupport and ActiveRecord 3.2).
+Mongoid and several other ORM/ODM layers have not yet been updated for Rails 4, and most new and existing projects are continuing to use Rails 3.2 for now.

 Rails 4 support is planned.

+### Continuous Integration

+Automated CI testing is performed against Ruby 1.9.3 and 2.0.0 using ActiveRecord and ActiveSupport 3.1, 3.2, and 4.0.

 ## Usage